|

 Cursive vs. calligraphy

-Cursive handwriting is similar to calligraphy because both are a script style and have connected letters.
-At first glance, they might look like the same thing, but calligraphy is not the same as cursive writing.
+Cursive writing can look very similar to calligraphy.
+At first glance, they might look like the same thing, but they’re not.

-The purpose of calligraphy is to write beautifully, and it takes more time to write neat, consistent strokes.
-The pen is lifted after each stroke, unlike cursive, because the goal is beautiful writing instead of speed.
+The purpose of calligraphy is to write beautifully, so it takes more time to write neat strokes.
+We lift the pen after each stroke, unlike cursive, because the goal is beautiful writing instead of speed.

 Can a person write in calligraphy as their everyday handwriting?